Metaspectral/Hyperspectral-Starter/README.md

 ## Data Conversion Scripts

-While we are working on being able to import these data sources directly into Fusion, please use the following scripts.
-These scripts will convert the raw hyperspectral data into a compatible format for upload and processing within Fusion.
+We're working on integrating converters for all the above data sources into Fusion Platform.
+In the interim, the following scripts can be used to convert files into a format compatible with the Fusion Platform.

 - [EnMAP to ENVI]((./enmap-to-envi-converter)): Prepare EnMAP data for Fusion use.
 - [Pixxel to ENVI](./pixxel-to-envi-converter): Prepare EnMAP data for Fusion use.
 - [WorldView-3 GeoTIFF](./worldview3-to-envi-converter): Convert WorldView-3 GeoTIFFs to ENVI format.
+- [Hyperion to ENVI](./hyperion-to-envi-converter): Convert Hyperion EO-1 GeoTIFFs to ENVI format.

 If other formats are needed, please file an issue or contact us at [support@metaspectral.com](mailto:support@metaspectral.com).